sophiekoonin/localghost/content/posts/2020-09-01-documentation/index.md

 Giving the additional context will make things seem clearer to the reader, and make it seem less like magic.

-{{< img src="*/why-transpile.png" alt="A section of Web 101, which says 'The build script checks for Flow type errors, transpiles our nice fancy syntatic-sugared JavaScript and React code into browser-readable JavaScript using Babel, and bundles it using Webpack.'
+{{< img class="inset-image" src="*/why-transpile.png" alt="A section of Web 101, which says 'The build script checks for Flow type errors, transpiles our nice fancy syntatic-sugared JavaScript and React code into browser-readable JavaScript using Babel, and bundles it using Webpack.'
 Followed by a callout that says 'Wondering why we need to transpile JavaScript?
 Check out this article while you're waiting for the build: JavaScript Transpilers - What they are and why we need them.'" >}}
-{{< img src="*/why-semantic.png" alt="A section of Web 101.
+{{< img class="inset-image" src="*/why-semantic.png" alt="A section of Web 101.
 A list of semantic HTML tags, followed by the explanation: using these semantic elements builds a map of landmarks on the page, allowing it to understand what each part of the page does and where the important elements are.
 This means assitive technology like screen readers can jump to the relevant sections and help the user navigate the page." >}}

 In Web 101 we made sure to explain things like *why* we have to run a build script when browsers already understand JavaScript (to transpile the React code), or *why* we should be using semantic HTML (accessibility and clarity).
 It gives that extra bit of background, and especially with the semantic HTML it makes the reader more likely to actually use it in the future.